antonioscapellato/rust-backend/README.md

-# Rust Backend Example with Axum
+# Rust Backend with Axum

 This is a minimal Rust backend project using the [Axum](https://github.com/tokio-rs/axum) web framework.
 It demonstrates how to set up a simple HTTP server with a single endpoint.